What texts does the robot use for image search?

 The title

-This is what the title
+This is how the title

-<img border="0" alt="[alternative text]" title="[tip text]"
+<img border="0" alt="[alternative text]" title="[additional information about the image]"

 src="risunok.jpg" width="[image width]" height="[image height]">